BCDevOps/openshift-wiki/docs/ArgoCD/README.md

 Once you are satisfied with the setup, feel free to enable automatic synchronization.

+### "Apps in Any Namespace"
+It is now possible to create your ArgoCD Applications from a manifest in your OpenShift namespace in addition to using the UI.
+This helps to eliminate a conspicuously manual step from your GitOps setup and allows you to use ArgoCD to manage your ArgoCD Applications!

+With this feature, you can create an Application in any of your project's namespaces, meaning any of your dev, test, prod, or tools namespaces.
+For details on how to create your Application manifest, see the [ArgoCD documentation for Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications)

+Once you have the manifest verified, add it to your GitOps repo to manage it along with the rest of your ArgoCD-managed resources.

 ## Configure Your Project<a name="configure-your-project"></a>
 It should be noted that there are some constraints placed on Projects and Applications in this shared Argo CD instance.